BSD socket interface

 • Minor version upgrades

-In addition, a customization service is available for supporting TCP/IP Stack in different environments, such as a custom real-time operating system or hardware.
+In addition, a customization service is available for supporting PrCONNECT/Pro in different environments, such as a custom real-time operating system or hardware.

 |General||1122||Requirements for Internet Hosts|